-The normal grant ceiling per film is four million euros.
-Following a special request from the producer, this grant ceiling can be extended to a maximum of 10 million euros.
-In order to qualify for this extra funding, the German production costs must make up at least 35 percent of the total costs or the film has to receive two-thirds of the total possible points in the funding eligibility test.
-The advisory council decides on such requests for extra funding.
+The grant ceiling per film is four million Euros.
+Upon request by the producer, this grant ceiling can be extended to a maximum of ten million Euros.
+In order to qualify for this increased funding, the German production costs must reach at least 35 percent of the total cost or the film has to achieve two-thirds of the total possible points in the test of characteristics.
+The advisory board decides on such requests for increased funding.

 A German production company produces a feature film

-Applicants must pay at least 5 percent of the production costs in accordance with Section 34, Paragraphs 1 through 4 of the Film Funding Law (FFG).
-The FFA management committee can make exceptions for a producer's first two full-length films and documentaries.
+Applicants must invest at least 5 percent of the production costs through their own contribution in accordance with Section 34, § 1 through 4 of the Film Funding Law (FFG).
+The FFA executive board can make exceptions for a producer`s first two feature-length films and documentaries.

 |6||What are the rules for international co-productions?||